tensoar/cassandra-orm4nest/README.md

 * `updateMany`: Perform multiple conditional update operations.
 * `remove`: Remove based on conditions, it is quivalent to the `remove` method in the `ModelMapper` class in `cassandra-driver`.
 * `removeMany`: Perform multiple conditional remove operations.
+* `delete`: delete use origin cql, can not write all primary keys

 ### Usage In Controller